-Per the Internal Regulations, SGLRI has a minimum of 5 Directors, with a majority of Non-Executive Directors and at least 2 Independent Non-Executive Directors.
+Per the Internal Regulations, SGLRI must have a minimum of 5 Directors, with a majority of Non-Executive Directors and at least 2 Independent Non-Executive Directors.

-Directors are subject to fit and proper requirements as detailed in section B.2 - Fit and proper requirements and are designated as Pre-Approval Control Functions (PCF) per the Central Bank of Ireland's Fitness and Proper Regime.
-In addition, SGLRI complies with Board composition requirements as set out in the Central Bank of Ireland's Corporate Governance Requirements for Insurance Undertakings
+Directors are subject to fit and proper requirements as detailed in section B.2 - Fit and proper requirements and are designated as Pre-Approval Control Functions (PCF) per the CBI's Fitness and Probity Regime.
+In addition, SGLRI complies with Board composition requirements as set out in the Central Bank of Ireland's Corporate Governance Requirements for Insurance Undertakings (CGR) and Irish Company law.